 The test is a 5 day test, during that time if the pH drops, or if there are insufficient nutrients for the bacteria to consume the organics, the bacteria will be limited.

-Well, I guess it is really important to know these terms, how and where I sample my system as well as who runs the tests. .. .
+Well, I guess it is really important to know these terms, with wastewater training to know how and where I sample my system as well as who runs the tests. .. .

 What is the difference between C-BOD, Total BOD and N-BOD?
 Now I am really confused?